paynterf/MissChanger/README.md

   - It is officially supported for the Stealth Burner.
   - It has the the right amount of thermal mass to keep the nozzle temperature stable, while still have decent heat-up and cool-down time.
 - Phaetus Dragon - Not recommended.
-  - The heater block causing slow heat-up and cool-down.
+  - The heater block causes slow heat-up and cool-down.
 This is not ideal, since it is beneficial to lower the tool temperature when it is docked for a long period of time.
   - The cold side of the hot-end is inadequate to cool PLA in a 30°C+ chamber, eventually causing heat creep if the heater is constantly on.
   - Close proximity between the heater block to the plastic causing deformation.
-This does not resulted in critical failures, but the affected parts will not work on any other assembly.
+This does not result in critical failures, but the affected parts will not work on any other assembly.

 #### Extruder:

-All extruder that is compatible with the Stealth Burner should works just fine.
-Nevertheless, any added dimensions on top of the Clockwork 2 might resulted in less print area or space for other tool-heads.
+All extruders that are compatible with the Stealth Burner should work just fine.
+Nevertheless, any added dimensions on top of the Clockwork 2 might result in less print area or less space for other tool-heads.

 **For v1:**